-Note 18: Materials Agreements
+Note 17: Materials Agreements

-a.
-BARDA Contracts
+a BARDA Contracts

-In September 2015, the Company was awarded the First BARDA Contract for treatment of thermal burn injuries, which was valued at up to \$112,000.
-In July 2017 and in May 2019, BARDA expanded its commitment by an aggregate supplemental amount of \$41,000.
-In March 2020, BARDA further expanded its commitment by additional \$5,500 to support emergency readiness for NexoBrid deployment upon request of use of NexoBrid in mass casualty situations and in February 2022 BARDA has expanded its awarded contract providing supplemental funding of \$9,000 to support the NexoBrid BLA resubmission to the FDA and the continuous expanded access program (collectively the "First BARDA Contract").
+The Company was awarded the First BARDA Contract for treatment of thermal burn injuries in Sep 2015.
+This contract was amended multipal time to extand the total value, up to a total amount of \$158,500.
+In February 2022 BARDA has expanded its awarded contract providing supplemental funding of \$9,000 to support the NexoBrid BLA resubmission to the FDA and the continuous expanded access study.

-Under the First BARDA Contract, BARDA provided technical assistance and a total of up to \$91,000 in funding for NexoBrid development activities needed to request U.S. marketing approval from the FDA.
-In January 2020, BARDA committed an additional \$16,500 to procure NexoBrid as part of the HHS mission to build national preparedness for public health medical emergencies.
+Under the First BARDA Contract, BARDA provided a total of up to \$91,000 in funding for NexoBrid development activities towards U.S. marketing approval from the FDA, and committed to an additional \$16,500 to procure NexoBrid for public health medical emergencies.
 The contract further includes a \$10,000 option to fund development of other potential NexoBrid indications and an option to procure additional NexoBrid valued at up to \$50,000.

-In September 2018, the Company were awarded the second BARDA contract (the "Second BARDA Contract"), which is an additional, separate contract to develop NexoBrid for the treatment of Sulfur Mustard injuries as part of BARDA's preparedness for mass casualty events.
-The Second BARDA Contract provides approximately \$12,000 of funding to support research and development activities up to pivotal studies in animals under the U.S. FDA Animal Rule and contains options for BARDA to provide additional funding of up to \$31,000 for additional development activities, animal pivotal studies, and the BLA submission for licensure of NexoBrid for the treatment of Sulfur Mustard injuries.
+The Company was awarded the second BARDA contract, to develop NexoBrid for the treatment of Sulfur Mustard injuries as part of BARDA's preparedness for mass casualty events.
+The contract provides up to \$12,000 of funding to support research and development activities and contains options to provide additional funding of up to \$29,000 for additional development activities, animal pivotal studies, and the BLA submission for licensure of NexoBrid for the treatment of Sulfur Mustard injuries.
+The total aggregate value awarded by BARDA Contracts is up to \$209,000 comprised of \$142,500 to support research and development activities and \$66,500 to procure NexoBrid for U.S. emergency preparedness (which will be splited between the Company and Vericel following Vericel agreement (see Note 17b)).